yonka2019/CSGO-BG-Changer/README.md

 ### 5 Remove background

- To delete a background from the Background Changer, you need to select it from the background library and then press the red "X" button.
+ To delete a background from the Background Changer, you need to select it from the background list and then press the red "X" button.

 ### 6 Return default background
  To return the default background, press the "Reset Background" button, if nothing changed, you should restore the local files of CS:GO: